arend-lang/site/src/documentation/tutorial.md

 type universes, etc. We assume that the reader is familiar with basic concepts from ML-like languages (such as Haskell, Agda, or Coq/Gallina).

 The Part II is a practical introduction to homotopy type theory in the context of Arend.
 This part of the tutorial is currently missing, it will be uploaded in the nearest future.
-Themes discussed here include datatypes with conditions (higher inductive types) and homotopy levels of universes.
+Themes discussed here include data types with conditions (higher inductive types) and homotopy levels of universes.